DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/python.md

 | B3 Multi          | `b3multi`           |
 | None              | `none`              |

+## Configuration
+Trace context propagation has two operations:
+- _Extraction_ of an upstream trace context into the current trace
+- _Injection_ of the current trace into a downstream trace context

+By default, the Python tracing library _extracts_ both the Datadog and the W3C Trace Context formats (preferring Datadog if both are valid) and _injects_ both the Datadog and W3C Trace Context formats.
+This is equivalent to setting `DD_TRACE_PROPAGATION_STYLE=datadog,tracecontext`.

+If you need to customize the trace context propagation configuration, there are several environment variables you can use to configure the extraction and injection headers jointly or individually.

+**Note:** When multiple extraction styles are enabled, the extraction attempt is done in the order those styles are configured using the first successful extracted value.
+If valid trace contexts are found later, they are terminated and appended as span links.
+Additionally, if the `tracecontext` style is enabled, W3C Tracestate is propagated if W3C Traceparent matches the extracted context.

+### OTEL_PROPAGATORS
+Specifies propagators (in a comma-separated list) to be used for both trace context extraction and injection.
+This configuration takes the lowest precedence and will be ignored if any other Datadog propagation environment variable is set.

 ### DD_TRACE_PROPAGATION_STYLE_EXTRACT
-Specifies propagators (in a comma-separated list) to use for trace context extraction, taking the highest precedence over all other configurations for configuring the extraction propagators.
+Specifies propagators (in a comma-separated list) to be used only for trace context extraction.
+This configuration takes the highest precedence over all other configurations for configuring the extraction propagators.

 ### DD_TRACE_PROPAGATION_STYLE_INJECT
-Specifies propagators (in a comma-separated list) to use for trace context injection, taking the highest precedence over all other configurations for configuring the injection propagators.
+Specifies propagators (in a comma-separated list) to be used only for trace context injection.
+This configuration takes the highest precedence over all other configurations for configuring the injection propagators.

 ### DD_TRACE_PROPAGATION_STYLE
-Specifies propagators (in a comma-separated list) to use for both trace context extraction and injection.
+Specifies propagators (in a comma-separated list) to be used for both trace context extraction and injection.
 This may be overridden by the above configurations.

 **Default value:** `datadog,tracecontext`

-### OTEL_PROPAGATORS
-Specifies propagators (in a comma-separated list) to use for both trace context extraction and injection.
-This configuration takes the lowest precedence.

 ## Further Reading